rudylee/robot/README.md

 ## Testing Instructions

+1. Make sure you have RSpec => 3.1.5 installed on your machine

+    rspec -v

-Run this to run Rspec tests
+2. Run this command to run the tests

     rspec spec

 ## Overview

+This application is divided into 3 main classes: Robot, Table and Command.

 ## License

-MIT License
+Licensed under the GNU Lesser General Public License

 ## Contributing